WHERE GROWTH BREAKS

 Revenue breaks at the seams.

 Not inside functions — but in the transitions between them.
-These six dimensions are where it most commonly occurs.
+These five transitions are where it most commonly occurs.

 HOW IT HAPPENS

-The chain runs from audience to signal to investment to demand to revenue to execution.
+The chain runs from audience to signal to investment to progression to activation to revenue to intelligence.

 At each link, value either holds or leaks.
-When it leaks, it rarely announces itself — it shows up as inconsistent pipeline, weak conversion, or execution that resets instead of compounding.
+When it leaks, it rarely announces itself — it shows up as inconsistent pipeline, weak conversion, or performance that resets instead of improving.

 The wrong audience gets attention.